zhuangya/io-ts/docs/modules/Decoder.ts.md

 Open problems:

-- is it possible to optimize sum types?
+- is it possible to optimize unions (sum types)?

 Open questions:

+- is it possible to define a Semigroup for DecodeError?
 - is it possible to handle `enum`s?
 - is it possible to define a Decoder which fails with additional fields?
 - is it possible to get only the first error?
+- readonly?

 Added in v3.0.0